beego/beeweb/README.md

 	- `lang -> names`: user-friendly name of languages.
 	- `app -> navs`: sections' name of documentation list.
 	- `app -> samples`: samples' name of sample page.
-	- Use Github app keys as following format:
+	- It's **NOT** necessary but if you want to you can use GitHub app keys as following format:

 			[github]
 			client_id=1862bcb2******f36c